"Two days later and I am still remembering this unbelievable work of art. The songs, the acting, the story. Truly unforgettable."

 -- Dee, Audience Member

 "A powerful, engaging, and insightful show that captures the imagination from start to finish.
 Would love to see this show tour Ireland - everyone should see it."

 a triumph of the human spirit in Ireland's darkest hour

-Set in 1847, at the height of Ireland's Great Famine, "In the Midst of Plenty" tells the story of families living on the Strokestown Estate in County Roscommon, Ireland, as they fight to survive starvation, eviction, and forced emigration.
-The story is set against the backdrop of the plot to assassinate Denis Mahon, the landlord of the estate.
+Set in 19th century Ireland, at the height of the Great Famine, "In the Midst of Plenty" tells the story of Bridget Connor, a mother of four living on the hunger-stricken Strokestown estate in County Roscommon.
+She must make unthinkable choices and demonstrate remarkable courage as she fights to save her children from starvation, eviction, and forced emigration.

 A full-scale folk musical featuring a cast of 14 actors and musicians, "In the Midst of Plenty" opened to sold-out performances and glowing reviews in the National Famine Museum at Strokestown Park and in the Roscommon Arts Centre.
 With the support of the National Famine Way and the Irish Heritage Trust, it is now embarking on a nationwide tour of Ireland.

 "The musical was stunning, brought tears to my eyes.
 The performances were faultless.
 The musical magical.
 This needs to be performed worldwide for the Irish community."

 "The enjoyment of the audience was palpable and there was nothing halfhearted about the standing ovation.
 It may become a masterpiece of our time."